nandi-exe/unit2_2024/README.md

 plt.tight_layout()
 plt.show()
 ```
-**What is it doing?
-****This step creates the plots:
-**The first subplot shows the original temperature data and the fitted sine model.
-The second subplot shows the original humidity data and the fitted sine model.
-The third subplot shows the original pressure data and the fitted polynomial model.
-Each subplot contains the original data and the model fits with legends and gridlines.
+**What it does: Visualizes raw data and fitted models in subplots for comparison.

+Conclusion**
-This part fits sine and polynomial models to the sensor data and generates the corresponding plots.
-It provides a mathematical representation of the temperature, humidity, and pressure data.
+This script ensures data integrity, fits appropriate models to sensor readings, and visualizes the data effectively.